Doctoral Studies

 The new doctoral studies regulation (2024) of the Department is under preparation.

-Doctoral Research in the Department of Animal Science
+Doctoral Research at the Department

 Laboratory: Applied Hydrobiology